These pages are based in the United States

 while direct-marketing should be illegal.

-are not a censorship issue
+is not a censorship issue.

 If you're shut down for spamming or uploading warez, I don't care.